bviala/strm-test/README.md

 The inconsistent size of the logos could hinder the perceived quality of the UI, so I decided not to include them.
 Logos are not crucial so these two issues can be further investigated in the future.

+## Improvements

+### Duplicated articles
+Some articles appear twice in the feed, from different sources.
+If it makes sense from the product perpective we could filter these duplicates based on the title.

+## Sticky dates

+Clicking on the date will add a fake article dated May 6, so that you can better visualize the sticky dates implementation.
+Click again to remove.

 ## Project setup
 ```